mit-ll-ai-technology/maite/CONTRIBUTING.md

     return sum(1 for char in x if char in vowels)
 ```

-See the Examples section of the jatic-toolbox's docs for a deep dive into this.
+See the Examples section of MAITE's docs for a deep dive into this.

 ### Documentation Strings